riemann-sums/riemann-sums.github.io/README.md

 # Riemann Sums Visualization
 Tool for calculating and visualizing Riemann sums for a given function on a given bound.
+This project is meant to be a tool for students, teachers, and math nerds like me to explore and play with Riemann sums.

 ## To-do:
 - [x] padding around graph